wittemann/JSON-RPC-for-Node.js/readme.md

 ## TODO
-The unit tests are by far not complete so that my next topic to complete the unit test (for POST and the rest of the GET requests).
-Additionally, requests for JSON-RPC 1.0 should be included.
+The unit tests are by far not complete so that my next topic to complete the unit test.
+* Complete the GET tests
+* POST unit test
+* Version 1.0 tests